orbitalindex/awesome-space/README.md

 * [AstroBin API](http://www.astrobin.com/help/api/) - AstroBin is an image hosting website specifically targeted to astrophotographers.
 Its API offers a basic set of RESTful endpoints.
 Currently the API is read-only, and  allows you to get data about images, and perform basic searches.
 * [astrometry.net](http://astrometry.net/) - "If you have astronomical imaging of the sky with celestial coordinates you do not know—or do not trust—then Astrometry.net is for you.
 Input an image and we'll give you back astrometric calibration meta-data, plus lists of known objects falling inside the field of view."
+* [SpaceXDB-Api](https://github.com/R4yGM/SpaceXDB-Api) - [SpaceXDB](https://www.spacexdb.cf) is a website containing SpaceX launches information and telemetry, and it uses an API that i published on github and i usually keep it updated by fixing some data or adding new informations
 * [Open Astronomy Catalog API](https://astrocats.space/) - The Open Astronomy Catalog API (OACAPI) offers a lightweight, simple way to access data available via the Open Astronomy Catalogs (e.g. the Open Supernova, Tidal Disruption, Kilonova, and Fast Stars Catalogs).

 ### Astronomy Software